skivvyjs/skivvy/README.md

 - Skivvy provides a simple tool that **autoloads tasks and exposes them to the command-line** without you having to write a single line of code.
 - Tasks are **packaged into reusable modules** – these can either be installed from the public npm registry or developed locally within the project.
 As soon as a package is added, its tasks are immediately available to the project.
 - Skivvy is **a task runner, not a build tool**.
-You can write your tasks however you want, Skivvy just provides a means of launching them instantly from the command-line.
+You can write your tasks however you want, Skivvy just provides a means of launching them instantly from the command-line with the correct configuration.
 This means you're free to use any combination of [Gulp](http://gulpjs.com/)/[Broccoli](https://github.com/broccolijs/broccoli)/[Yo](https://github.com/yeoman/yo)/etc, all in the same project.

 ## How it works